nteract/vdom/docs/event-spec.md

 # Create a variable to store counter state
 count = 0

-# Define an click handler
+# Define an "on-click" handler
 def on_click(event):
     global count
     count += 1